bvassilo/IoT-Course-AIoT-project/README.md

 5. Transform the data into the frequency domain (in the case only of addressing the problem as 2D)
 6. Visualize a time-series instance of the transformed dataset to see the effect of the filter to the signal.

+**Note**: Depending on the sensors you will exploit for your project, there is a chance you have to modify either the configuration or some of the functions.

 ## Data Preparation